signalfx/splunk-otel-python/README.md

 Tracing Celery workers works out of the box when you use the `splk-py-trace` command to start your Python application.
-However, if you are instrumenting your celery workers with code, you'll need to make sure you setup tracing for each worker by using Celery's `celery.signalfx.worker_process_init` signal.
+However, if you are instrumenting your celery workers with code, you'll need to make sure you setup tracing for each worker by using Celery's `celery.signals.worker_process_init` signal.

 For example: